 MGT 341 - Business, Government, and Society (4)

 Focus is on dynamic social, legal, political, economic, and ecological issues that require socially responsible behavior on the part of individuals and organizations.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 60 college credits.